KaboSekoto/Cybersecurity-1st-week-running-Kali-linux-on-Virtualbox/README.md

 ## Kali Linux Deployment & Virtualization with Oracle VirtualBox

-**Author:** Kabo Sekoto
-**Field:** Cybersecurity
-**Project:** 1st Project — 1st Week
-**Status:** Completed

 ---

 ## 📌 Project Overview

 This project documents my first practical cybersecurity laboratory exercise.

-The purpose of this project was to deploy and run Kali Linux as a virtual machine using Oracle VirtualBox.
+The objective was to build a virtual cybersecurity laboratory environment for penetration-testing and ethical-hacking practice by deploying Kali Linux v2026.2 using VirtualBox v7.2.

 The project provided practical experience with virtualization, Linux, system administration, networking, troubleshooting, and technical documentation.

 The laboratory was performed on a Lenovo laptop running Windows with 4 GB of RAM.